 Despite our selfishness, Jesus offers grace and forgiveness to anyone willing to accept His free gift.

 In Genesis 3, we learn that Adam and Eve hid from God because of their guilty conscience.
-This was the first step back toward the Father, though.
-Think about your own salvation.
-You would not have accepted Christ without first admitting your guilt.
+This was the first step back toward the Father.

 See how the Gospel unfolds in chapter 3 of Genesis.